A two for the Price of one guest appearance…

 The Vincent Price Blogathon 2020

+This post was added to the Vincent Price Blogathon.
 Vincent Price in Catchfire, Columbo and The Love Boat.
 Lindsay Wagner in The Two Worlds of Jennie Logan, and The Fall Guy.
-Martin E Brooks in Knots Landing, Dallas and McMillan and Wife.
-Richard Anderson in Dynasty, The Fall Guy and The Love Boat .
+Richard Anderson in Dynasty, The Fall Guy and The Love Boat.
 Julie Newmar starred in Hart to Hart, Star Trek and The Twilight Zone.
 Hermione Baddeley starred in Magnum PI and Fantasy Island.
 William Windom appeared in Murder She Wrote and Knight Rider.